whyboris/utilitarianism.net/content/en/glossary.md

 draft: false
 weight: 1
 hideAudio: true
+description: "Glossary and descriptions of key terms related to utilitarianism"
 ---

 This page provides an overview with brief descriptions of key utilitarian terms and relevant links.